Case Study #4

 The craft of influencer scripting

-Both Crescent Kao and Nikki Kirk have audiences that overlap with exactly the sellers who were also finding Payability through the organic blog post — creating a reinforcing loop where the same prospect might encounter the brand through search, through a trusted educator, and through paid video across multiple touchpoints.
+Both Crescent Kao and Nikki Kirk have audiences that overlap with the sellers also finding Payability through the organic blog post, meaning the same prospect might encounter the brand through search, through a trusted educator, and through paid video across multiple touchpoints.

 Process